 You are technically considered to be a laboratory expert.
-Your main job, everyday, is to obtain blood samples from patients and submit them to the lab for analyzing.
-Looking for something more specific?
-The National Phlebotomy Association clearly lists out the general duties a phlebotomy technician or phlebotomist is expected to do for their job:
+Your main job, every day, is to obtain blood samples from patients and submit them to the lab for analyzing.
+Are you looking for something more specific?
+The National Phlebotomy Association lists out the duties of a phlebotomy technician or phlebotomist:

 - Verify medical records: Obtaining them from the patient’s chart and verifying with the patient.